minimind/dispatch-on-value-for-python/README.rst

 ============================

-This package provides the ability to dispatch on values (as opposed to dispatch on types) for nested lists, dictionaries, and primitive types (basically all inbuilt types).
+This package provides the ability to dispatch on values (as opposed to dispatch on types) for nested lists, dictionaries, and primitive types.
 You can use ``lambda`` to do expression matching and use a wildcard to ensure identical values can be matched (see ``any_a``).
-It can alleviate complicated and difficult to read ``if...elif...elif...`` chains and greatly reduce the amount of code written.
+It can alleviate complicated and difficult to read ``if ... elif ... elif ...`` chains and greatly reduce the amount of code written.

 Additionally, patterns can be registered dynamically, allowing a great flexibility in determining which functions are called on which values.